dOrgTech/Ecosystem/scenario-specs/4-closed-dorg-participation.md

-# TODO: Scenario Name
+# Closed dOrg Participation
 ## Description
-TODO: High level description.
+TODO: Only invited/accepted members can participate.

 ## Motivation
 TODO: Explain the motivation behind enabling this scenario.